17 Fast Acting Home Remedies for Flies that Effectively Repel Flies

 2. Sprinkling Bay Leaves

 The odor of bay leaves, whether it is fresh or dried, is enough to repel flies and several other household pests.
-Leaving the leaves whole will actively repel any flies in the area, but if the bay leaves are ground into a powder, the scent of the bay leaves will become
+Leaving the leaves whole will actively repel any flies in the area, but if the bay leaves are ground into a powder, the scent of the bay leaves will become stronger therefore acting as a stronger repelling agent.

 Bay leaves (either fresh or dried)